isovector/certainty-by-construction/src/book/1-agda.lagda.md

-It's slightly annoying needing to project both fields out of `ab` in the implementation of `uncurry`.
+It's slightly annoying needing to project both fields out of `ab` in the implementation of `def:uncurry`.
 This leads us to one last trick.
 Start again, having just bound your arguments:

 ```agda